Coastal Regional Sediment Management Plans

 - San Diego County (7.4MB) - San Diego Association of Governments (SANDAG) completed their Plan, covering Oceanside south to the Mexico border, in April 2009

-- Orange County - The County of Orange, Parks Department is currently preparing their Plan, covering the littoral cells within Orange County
+- Orange County (11MB) - The County of Orange, Parks Department completed their Plan, covering the littoral cells within Orange County, in June 2013

 - Eureka Littoral Cell - The Humboldt Bay Harbor Recreation and Conservation District is currently preparing their Plan, covering the area from Trinidad Head south to False Cape

-- San Francisco Littoral Cell - CSMW is working with the Association of Bay Area Governments to develop the governance and outreach components, while consultant experts assess the physical, economic and environmental components covering the coastline from the Golden Gate to Pacifica
+- San Francisco Littoral Cell - The Association of Bay Area Governments is currently working to develop their Plan, covering the coastline from the Golden Gate Bridge to Pacifica

-- Los Angeles County (18MB) - CSMW is working with a consultant to gather data and help assemble the governance structure for the coastal area within LA County
+- Los Angeles County (18MB) - CSMW is currently working with a consultant to gather data and help assemble the governance structure for the coastal area within LA County.
+A draft Coastal RSM Plan has been assembled and is currently under review.

-- Santa Cruz Littoral Cell – CSMW is exploring the option of having the Monterey Bay National Marine Sanctuary conduct governance and outreach activities for the stretch of coast extending from Half Moon Bay to Moss Landing, while the physical, economic and environmental elements are being compiled by USACE in-house subject experts.
-Plan may be completed by December 2014.
+- Santa Cruz Littoral Cell – CSMW is working to partner with the Monterey Bay National Marine Sanctuary to conduct governance and outreach activities for the stretch of coast from Half Moon Bay to Moss Landing, while the physical, economic and environmental elements are being compiled by USACE in-house subject experts.